bnolan/wedding/transport.md

 If a bunch of you are arriving at around the same time, we will either organise a shuttle to take you from the airport to the ferry, or put you in touch with one another so you can share a taxi.

-In fact - please [email] (benandrissa@gmail.com) us when you have booked your travel - and we will do our best to keep track of everyone's travel & put you in touch with others traveling at the same time :)
+In fact - please [email] (benandrissa@gmail.com) us when you have booked your travel - we will do our best to keep track of when people are arriving & departing, and put you in touch with others traveling at the same time :)

 ## Catching a ferry